ttusar/coco/code-experiments/rw-problems/GBEA.md

-More informations about the suites can be found at the [GBEA website](http://www.gm.fh-koeln.de/~naujoks/gbea/gamesbench_doc.html#abstract), here we give the details on running your algoirthms on these suites in one of the four COCO-supported languages (Python, C/C++, Java, Matlab/Octave).
+More informations about the suites can be found at the [GBEA website](http://www.gm.fh-koeln.de/~naujoks/gbea/gamesbench_doc.html#abstract), here we give the details on running your algorithms on these suites in one of the four COCO-supported languages (Python, C/C++, Java, Matlab/Octave).

 ## Preparation